0xshipthecode/fmda_julia/README.md

 area covered by the WRF grid.

-The fmda_julia code uses a Trend Surface Modeling approach together with a Kalman filter running at each grid point to assimilation station observations into the moisture model.
+The fmda_julia code uses a Trend Surface Modeling approach together with a Kalman filter running at each grid point to assimilate ground station observations from the [MesoWest](http://http://mesowest.utah.edu/ "MesoWest") network into the moisture model.

 The code simulates three types of dead fuel: 1hr, 10hr and 100hr.